 It’s ok to mix and match different items, don’t be afraid to try!
 You can create a lovely, unique vibe.
 The best advice on mixing and matching modern furniture is to try to stay within the same tonal family and similar finish within a space to make it all flow.
 Having multiple tones or natural materials like rattan or bamboo helps to bring focus and textures into the room as well as a little warmth.
-We love how Amy has paired the Seto bamboo accent chair and the Sumatra armchair.
+We love how Amy has paired her bamboo accent chair and her armchair.
 The textures and colours work wonderfully with the JURA wood table.

 If you want a new twist on a gallery wall, try setting up a gallery wall of baskets to create an eye-catching design.
 These look incredible in a group.
 A well-curated wall of baskets can replace the need for art and you can create a combination with your own personal touch.
 A basket gallery works great in a bedroom, above a sofa or in an entryway.

 A really easy way to incorporate wicker into your home is through storage.
 Wicker baskets serve functionality and add a warm element to a room.
 Baskets can store spare blankets, pillows or toys, like at the Peters ’s house.
-The Solok accent table is a table with storage below.
+Accent tables are also a great option for more storage.